-In order to establish the propagation mode of the waves that were observed during this period the basic properties of these emissions were investigated based on the measurements from Cluster 4.
-In the previous Section it was shown that the bands of emission at higher frequencies typically occurred at or just below harmonics of the proton gyrofrequency.
-In this section, the wave polarisation and propagation characteristics are investigated.
+In order to establish the propagation mode of the waves that were observed during this period, the basic properties of these emissions were investigated based on the measurements from Cluster 4.
+In the previous section, it was shown that the bands of emission at higher frequencies typically occurred at or just below harmonics of the proton gyrofrequency.
+In this section, the wave polarization and propagation characteristics are investigated.

 The wave properties for the period 18:47:00-18:47:20 UT, based on the STAFF search coil measurements, are shown in Figure 7.
 During this period, the proton gyrofrequency was 5.32 Hz.
 These results are based on the use of a Morlet wavelet transform to extract the frequency information from the waveform and Singular Valued Decomposition [Santolik et al., 2003] to compute the eigenvectors and eigenvalues of the complex spectral matrix.
-It should be noted that the signal after 18:47:19 UT is superposed with a broad

-259 band signal arising from some local interference whose effects can be seen most clearly on 260 the three lower panels.
+It should be noted that the signal after 18:47:19 UT is superposed with a broad-band signal arising from some local interference whose effects can be seen most clearly in Figure 7 (second to fourth panels).